 - Line breaks

-Putting effort into optimizing your landing pages will go a long way in increasing the chances your page visitors will convert and feel they’ve found all of the information they need.
+Putting effort into how you design and write your website content will go a long way toward increasing the chances that your visitors will feel they’ve found all of the information they need.

-You want users to find your website through search.
+Depending on the purpose of the page, you may want users to find it through search.
 So as you write content for website pages, use SEO best practices that will help your page rank for your main keyword.

 - Page title (the headline that is visible on the page)